dribbleanalytics/ml-all-nba-predict/README.md

 If the normal .ipynb does not open, try opening the "NO-OUTPUTS" file.

-**All the data, code, and graphs for the final predictions is contained in the end-of-season-predictions folder**
+**All the data and code for the final predictions is contained in the end-of-season-predictions folder**

 [Link to mid-season predictions blog post.](https://dribbleanalytics.blogm/2019/03/ml-all-nba-predict)